Preventing Injection Attacks Through Proper Output Encoding

 Tags: security, encoding, injection

 Preventing Injection Attacks Through Proper Output Encoding Injection attacks — SQL injection, command injection, XSS, LDAP injection, XML injection — are not fundamentally different problems.
 They all share the same root cause: user-supplied data is interpreted as code or control syntax by a downstream system.
 The defense in each case follows the same principle: encode data for the output context it is being placed into.
 When data is correctly encoded, a downstream interpreter receives it as data, not as instruction.
-This article covers the encoding requirements for each major injection context, with concrete code examples.
-SQL Injection Prevention Use Parameterized Queries — Always The correct defense against SQL injection is parameterized queries (also called prepared statements).
-This…
+This article covers the encoding requirements for each major injection context, with concrete code examples. --- Why Injection Happens Consider this SQL query: The developer intended to be data.
+The SQL parser sees a string, but string delimiters are control syntax.
+If is ,…

 All articles · theproductguy.in